plone/demo.plone.org/README.md

 To update/extend the content run the site locally and make the changes you wish to see.

-Use http://localhost:8080/Plone/@@dist_export_all to export the data.
+Use `make export-distribution` and  `make export-distribution-classic` to export the data to the distribution.

 Test your changes by creating a fresh site: